GabubuAvailable/batnotify/README.md

 To contribute you need to download the file by [clicking here](https://raw.githubusercontent.com/GabubuAvailable/batnotify/main/translate%20submit) and completing.

 After that, create a new issue with this file and wait :)

+## Thanks to:
+- Me for creating this lol
+- Damaj301damaj for French translation